-S2000 Miniature Fiber Optic Spectrometer
+The S2000 Miniature Fiber Optic Spectrometer

-Our second-generation miniature fiber optic spectrometer, the S2000, couples a low-cost, high-performance 2048element linear CCD-array detector with an optical bench that's small enough to fit into the palm of your hand.
-The S2000 accepts light energy transmitted through optical fiber and disperses it via a fixed grating across the detector.
-The S2000 must communicate with a PC via an external analog-to-digital (A/D) converter, which can sometimes be problematic if a PC is connected to several devices.
-In an effort to fill a need among our users -- hassle-free instrument-to-PC interfacing -- we created a fully plug-and-play spectrometer.
+Our second-generation miniature fiber optic spectrometer, the S2000, couples a low-cost, high-performance 2048-element linear CCD-array detector with an optical bench that's small enough to fit into the palm of your hand.
+The S2000 is a high-sensitivity, low-cost UV-VIS-Shortwave NIR spectrometer for low light level applications that demand high detector sensitivity.
+The S2000 accepts light energy transmitted through optical fiber and disperses it via a fixed grating across the detector, which is responsive from 200-1100 μm.
+Up to seven spectrometer channels can be added to expand wavelength range, perform multiple tasks or provide reference monitoring.
+The master and slave channels are all accessed through a single program for near-synchronous operation.
+In addition, we offer over 200 spectrophotometric accessories that help to create fully integrated optical-sensing systems.